 If you have any vegan guests coming to your Thanksgiving gathering, these tarts will be a hit, I promise.
-Yes, you can make these tarts into pie if you’d like (that’s what the original recipe suggested), but I thought tarts were more fun.
+Yes, you can make these tarts into a pie if you’d like (that’s what the original recipe suggested), but I thought tarts were more fun.
 I did look through the internet for a while to find some good vegan pie pumpkin recipes, and to be honest this one was my favorite.
-My (personal) basic guidelines when searching for a good vegan pumpkin pie (or tart!) recipe are as follows; no tofu (it doesn’t agree with me and often my guests do not like it), no crazy ingredients (some recipes were calling for ingredients that I would never use again), and last, it has to be gluten free.
-Why gluten free?
-Because if you’ve got a guest who is vegan, you’ve probably also got a guest that is gluten free, so why not kill two birds with one stone?
-If you’re looking for a more traditional (although not gluten free) vegan pumpkin pie, check out this recipe from The Vegetarian Times.
+My (personal) basic guidelines when searching for a good vegan pumpkin pie (or tart!) recipe are as follows; no tofu (it doesn’t agree with me and often my guests do not like it), no crazy ingredients (some recipes were calling for ingredients that I would never use again), and last, it has to be gluten-free.
+Why gluten-free?
+Because if you’ve got a guest who is vegan, you’ve probably also got a guest that is gluten-free, so why not kill two birds with one stone?
+If you’re looking for a more traditional (although not gluten-free) vegan pumpkin pie, check out this recipe from The Vegetarian Times.

 Bring these to your Thanksgiving gathering.
 Don’t call them “Vegan Pumpkin Pie Tarts”, call them “Sweet Pumpkin Pie Tarts”, I promise you will get a better reaction.
 When they ask, “What’s in them?”, repeat these words; “Nuts, sugar, salt, pumpkin, and lots of love” (notice I am highlighting the “normal” ingredients, ones that won’t get questioned….
 Enjoy!